Procholito: Production

-The series was shot in July and August of 2023 in different locations of Dhaka, Manikganj and Savar.
+The series was shot in July and August 2023 in different locations of Dhaka, Manikganj and Savar.
 Color grading was done by Ashraful Alom and sound design by Ripon Nath.
 It was produced by the production company Digital Shadow.

 Release

 Chorki released the trailer of Procholito on YouTube on 13 October 2023.
 The series premiered on 19 October 2023, with weekly releases on Thursdays.
 The last episode aired on 16 November 2023.